How Was Cygnus X-1 and Black Holes Discovered?

 Discovery of Cygnus X-1

 Astronomers at the U.S. Naval Research Lab discovered Cygnus X-1 in 1964.
-It was further researched in the 1970’s when the Uhuru X-Ray satellite was launched.
-Both noted that this object emitted X-Rays, but when people went to observe it they discovered that it was not visible on any plane of the EM spectrum save for X-Rays.
+It was further researched in the 1970’s when the Uhuru X-Ray satellite was launched and examined over 200 X-Ray sources with over half of those in our own Milky Way.
+It spotted several different objects including gas clouds, white dwarfs, and binary systems, Both noted that X-1 object emitted X-Rays, but when people went to observe it they discovered that it was not visible on any plane of the EM spectrum save for X-Rays.
+On top of that, the X-Rays flickered in intensity every millisecond.
 They looked towards the closest object, HDE 226868, and noted that it had an orbit which would indicate that it was a part of a binary system.
 However, no companion star was located within proximity.
 In order for HDE to remain in its orbit, its companion star needed a mass larger than a white dwarf or a neutron star.
-Perplexed, scientists looked towards their previous observations and theories to try and determine what this object was.
-They were shocked when they found their solution in a theory that many regarded as a mere mathematical fancy.
+And that flickering could only arise from a small object that could undergo such rapid changes.
+Perplexed, scientists looked towards their previous observations and theories to try to determine what this object was.
+They were shocked when they found their solution in a theory that many regarded as a mere mathematical fancy (Shipman 97-8).

 Einstein and Schwarzchild